 Fall is usually the best time to recover your greenhouses.
 The new glazing provides high light transmission and a strong surface before winter sets in.
-Removing and recovering poly covered greenhouses is a chore that most growers don’t look forward to.
+Removing poly from greenhouses and recovering them is a chore that most growers don’t look forward to.
 Luckily with today’s plastic, this only has to be done every four years.

 When removing old plastic, the large sheets are difficult to compress into a small volume that doesn’t take up too much space.
 The two common methods of handling used plastic are rolling or baling.
 Compared to throwing it into a dumpster, these save handling time and shipping costs.

 There is limited commercial equipment that is available.
 Some growers have developed their own equipment or methods.
 Others are using equipment designed for other purposes.
 Here are a few pieces of equipment that may help with this task.

 Powered rollers are available from several companies.
 The tractor power take-off or hydraulic motors are usually the power source.
 Roll width and diameter are varied by design.
 In operation, one end of the plastic sheet is attached to the roller.
 Several people may be needed to guide the material as it is being rolled.